How to write a letter of explanation for a mortgage

 It’s important to note that you can make a letter of explanation more compelling with supporting data and paperwork.
 In the example above, the borrower includes a letter from their employer that supports the claim that they have returned to work after an authorized leave of absence.

-Whatever your reason for writing a letter of explanation, consider if there is other documentation that can back up your claim, and if you have them, submit them.
+Whatever your reason for writing a letter of explanation, consider if there is other documentation that can back up your claim.
+If those documents are available to you, submit them together with the letter to make the lender’s review process as easy and streamlined as possible.

 What to do if your letter of explanation is rejected

 Be prepared: The lender that requests your letter of explanation might ultimately reject it.
 In this scenario, don’t give up.
 Review your old explanation for anything you might have accidentally left out.
+Consult your mortgage officer or broker, if you have one, to see what other information you may need to include.
 Compose a new letter, with more details and documentation.

-If you’re still encountering difficulties in getting loan approval, you might consider postponing your home search and working harder on improving your credit (if that was the main issue).
+If you’re still encountering difficulties in getting loan approval, you might consider postponing your home search and working harder on improving your credit (if that has been the main issue of concern).
 By following best practices — including paying your bills on time, not opening new credit accounts and avoiding high credit card balances — you can raise your credit score and your chances of getting approved for a loan in the future.

 Letter of explanation FAQ